MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex3_Scheduled_Query.md

 1. Then select **Assign to me**.
 Then select **Apply**.

-1. Scroll down and select the **Alert automation (classic)** bar
+1. Scroll down and select the **Alert automation (classic)** bar.

-1. From the drop-down menu, select the playbook **PostMessageTeams-OnAlert** you had created in the previous exercise.
+1. From the drop-down menu, select the playbook **PostMessageTeams-OnAlert** you created in the previous exercise.

 1. Select the **Next: Review >** button.